wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 4.7 =
+* Sharing UI change.
+* Added option to update user profile data on login.
+* Added feature to specify CSS in Social Login and Sharing shortcode.
+* CSS issues fixed with Input fields on the wordpress login form
+* Added WP login hook in Social Login "Login" function.
+Functions called on Wordpress login hook will work on Social Login.

 = 4.6.1 =
 * Performance improvement in login redirection.